Register your company in Singapore fully online with expert local support.

 GST registration trigger Mandatory once taxable turnover exceeds SGD 1 million in 12 months.

 Foreign-sourced income Generally not taxed unless remitted to Singapore.
-Conditions apply — confirm with a tax advisor.
+Conditions apply.

 What Statrys Handles End-to-End